CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 it entirely; there is support for that.
 See the [JSON inheritance](JSON_INHERITANCE.md) documentation for details.

+`"copy-from"` also implies `"looks_like"` connection, so you don't have to specify the id multiple times.

 # Navigating the JSON
 A lot of the JSON involves cross-references to other JSON entities.
 To make it easier to navigate, we provide a script `tools/json_tools/cddatags.py` that can build a `tags` file for you.
 This enables you to jump to the definition of an object given its id.